Why Do We Measure Aviation Safety Performance?

 - Considerations of additional standards bodies' programs to satisfy, such as IOSA, ISAGO, BARS, IS-BAH.

-In project management, one of the first things we learn is that there are three elements that affect the successful completion of a project:
+In project management, one of the first things we learn is that three elements affect the successful completion of a project:

 - Time (how soon does it need to be completed?);